vandsh/vandsh.github.io/_posts/2018-08-30-spe-rendering-search-and-replace.md

 ![alt text](/assets/renderingSearchAndReplace.png "Rendering Search and Replace UI")

 So at face value, you can obviously change any of the properties of a `RenderingDefinition` with this script.
-My hope for this long term is to allow people to not fear refactoring front end layouts (placeholders, datasources etc).
+My hope for this long term is to allow people to not fear refactoring front end layouts (`Placeholders`, `Datasources` etc).
 Being able to swap out a new `placeholder` key for a `Rendering` or a new `Datasource` to a restructured content tree, really just trying to make the daunting easier to accomplish.

 Hope this helps!